EriseHe/notebook/content/notes/理论/广义相对论/Ch. 20 Stress-Energy and the Source of Gravity.md

+---
+title: "Ch.
+20 Stress-Energy and the Source of Gravity"
+---
 ## 20.1 Newtonian Gauss Laws and Local Field Equations

 In electrostatics, Gauss’s law relates the electric field $\vec E$ to the charge density $\rho$ that creates it: